Russ Harvey Consulting - Computer and Internet Services

 We're calling from VISA.…

-Unsolicited automated phone calls about your credit card are usually fraudulent attempts to secure your credit card information.
+Unsolicited phone calls about your credit card are usually fraudulent attempts to secure your credit card information.

 These calls may attempt to scare you with claims that very large purchases “have been noted on your credit card.”
 Notice they don't specify the card used.